 Every year, the Queens Borough President provides discretionary funding for capital projects and programmatic expenses for non-for-profit organizations throughout Queens.
 This funding is available to city agencies, nonprofit organizations, cultural institutions, and public schools for projects serving New York City purposes.
-The deadlines to apply will be Thursday, February 23, 2023 at 5pm.
+The deadlines to apply to apply for discretionary expense funding will be Friday, May 31, 2024 at 5pm.
+The Fiscal Year 2025 capital application deadline will be February 22, 2024 at 5pm (The portal is managed by OMB, we are unable to make exceptions).

 Click here to fill out the Discretionary Expense Funding Form.

 A discretionary expense funding grant is a reimbursable grant.
-The funding is first spent by the non-profit and reimbursed by the Queens Borough President’s Office.
+The funding is first spent by the non-profit and reimbursed by the Queens Borough President’s Office towards of the fiscal year.
 For eligibility requirements and more information scroll down.

 If you are a nonprofit organization seeking a discretionary grant for programmatic expenses, you must meet the following guidelines: